Government and Law-Related Websites

 - Catalog of U.S. Government Publications

 “The CGP is the finding tool for federal publications that includes descriptive records for historical and current publications and provides direct links to those that are available online.
 Users can search by authoring agency, title, subject, and general key word, or click on “Advanced Search” for more options.
 More than 500,000 records generated since July 1976 are contained in the CGP and it is updated daily.
-For publications issued prior to 1976, the printed Monthly Catalog should be consulted.”
+For publications issued prior to 1976, the printed Monthly Catalog of United States Government Publications (which existed from 1895-2004) should be consulted.”
+The GCP is continually adding more historical publications and will eventually include all the holdings of the Monthly Catalog.

 - MetaLib (U.S. GPO)